oportocala/cinema4d-midi-plugin/README.md

 # Work in progress

 The plugin at the moment just provides the most basic of implementation.

-The code needs some cleanup and I need to obtain a propper Plugin ID from cinema.
+The code needs some cleanup and I need to obtain a propper Plugin ID from MAXON.

 As it is this is a proof of concept.

 Any help with it is welcome.

 # ACK

 The plugin uses the excelent [rtmidi](https://github.com/thestk/rtmidi) library.

 Thanks to @ursachec for the help and support

+Get in touch: oportocala [\@] gmail com